spiral/docs/docs/en/stempler/advanced.md

 ### Bundle

-Create bundle to represent the DSL for your UI framework `app/views/tabs/bundle.dark.php`:
+Create a bundle to represent the DSL for your UI framework `app/views/tabs/bundle.dark.php`:

 ```html
 # resources